natashabatalha/PandExo/_sources/installation.rst.txt

 You should have already downloaded the two data tar files, pandexo.sh and run_test.py.
 If not, go back to `Pre Installation Data Download`.

-Then, start by installing PandExo, which should automatically isntall Pandeia and other dependencies
+Then, start by installing PandExo, which should automatically install Pandeia and other dependencies

 .. code-block:: bash